Turtle-Arena/turtle-arena-archive/tmnt-readme.txt

 Linux: /home/NAME/.tmntarena/

 == Compiling ==
-Currently the easist (and only supported) way to compile TMNT Arena is GNU Make.
+Currently the easist way to compile TMNT Arena is GNU Make.

 1) Unzip "tmnt-src-*.zip" into the main TMNT Arena directory (There is a directory named "src" inside zip)